Singapore Noodles

 Instructions

-• Soak the rice sticks (rice vermicelli) in warm water, for about 20-30 minutes, or until they become soft.
-Strain in a colander.
+• Soak the rice sticks (rice vermicelli) in warm water for 20-30 minutes, or until they become soft.
+Drain in a colander.

-• Coat the chicken with the cornstarch.
-Set aside.
-Mix all the ingredients for the Sauce in a small bowl.
-Set aside.
+• Coat the chicken with cornstarch and set aside.
+In a small bowl, mix all the ingredients for the sauce and set aside.

 • Heat the oil in a wok or skillet over high heat.
-Add the garlic, onion, bell peppers and stir fry until aromatic.
-Add the chicken and shrimp, stir-fry until they change color.
-Add the rice sticks, stir to combine well with all the ingredients, for 1 minute.
+Add the garlic, onion, and bell peppers, and stir-fry until aromatic.
+Add the chicken and shrimp, and stir-fry until they change color.
+Add the rice sticks and stir to combine well with all the ingredients for about 1 minute.

 • Use the spatula to push the noodles to one side of the wok or skillet.
-Add the eggs and let cook for about 1 minute or until the bottom sets.
-Fold the noodles over the eggs, add the bean sprouts, the Sauce and scallions.
+Add the eggs and let them cook for about 1 minute or until the bottom sets.
+Fold the noodles over the eggs, then add the bean sprouts, sauce, and scallions.
 Stir continuously until everything is well combined.

 • Turn off the heat and serve the noodles immediately.